 For all users listed, except the radius_user, run this command to remove the home directories:

 where USERNAME is the account name (the home directory relative portion).
 This command gives the following warning because the user is not listed in the

 userdel: cannot remove entry 'USERNAME' from /etc/passwd /usr/sbin/deluser: `/usr/sbin/userdel USERNAME' returned error code 1.
 Exiting.

-After removing all the RADIUS users, run the command to remove the fixed account.
-If the account has been changed in the
+After you remove all the RADIUS users, run the command to remove the fixed account.
+If there are changes to the account in the

 /etc/nss_mapuser.conf file, use that account name instead of radius_user.